Super-Protocol/docs/testnet/CLI/configuration.md

 slug: "/cli/configuration/"
 ---

-In order to use Super Protocol CLI tool you need to create `config.json` file in the same directory where you put `spctl` file.
-You can get the [example](https://github.com/Super-Protocol/ctl/blob/master/config.example.json) of the file from the repository.
-Alternatively, just use of the CLI commands and the tool will create an empty `config.json` file for you.
+In order to use Super Protocol CLI tool, you need to create `config.json` file in the same directory where you put `spctl` file.
+You can obtain the [sample](https://github.com/Super-Protocol/ctl/blob/master/config.example.json) of `config.json` file from the repository.
+Alternatively, you can make use of the CLI commands and the tool will automatically create an empty `config.json` file for you.

-Open `config.json` file and fill in the parameters in accordance with instructions below.
+Open `config.json` file and fill in the parameters in accordance with the instructions below.

 ## backend